-Do you want the ability to add special effects to your podcast?
+Do you want the ability to add special effects?

 An important option to look at is the ability to create special effects.
 For most podcasts it may not be that important, but for others it can add some fun to the experience.
 For example, it can be used as simply as adding censor bleeps or even drum rolls.
 In the hands of someone who knows what they are really doing, a number of different effects ranging from storms to closing doors can be added to heighten the drama or for humorous effect.
 In short, sounds can be added to make the podcast more appealing to the listener, thus adding value to the experience.

 Do you need to include other audio devices for inputs?

 It can also be used to tie in other audio devices to the computer so that they can be used to add additional sounds and other effects.
 For those that compose and play their own music, this means that electronic music can be added.
 While the obvious is an electronic keyboard, a drum machine or electric guitars are other options; the individual tracks can be recorded, modified as desired, and then added together.
 This music can then be added to provide either filler, breaks, or even accompaniment to an audio play.